What’s a restraining order?

 It’s pretty simple, actually.

-A legal representative from Cobalt Legal attends your local Magistrates Court with you and assists in preparing the application (you might have to swear a short affidavit in support of it).
+A legal representative from Hickman Family Lawyers attends your local Magistrates Court with you and assists in preparing the application (you might have to swear a short affidavit in support of it).

 We then appear before a magistrate, where you’ll be asked questions about your reasons for applying for a restraining order.
 Don’t worry; the respondent (the person you’re applying for a restraining order against) would generally not be present at the hearing.